AgResearch/Benchmarks/workflow/GBS/README.md

 Use the following command to extract the last 8 lines our tis benchmakr's output file

 ```
-tail -n 8 $OUTPUT_DATA_ROOT_DIR/tassel3-kgd/hapMap/KGD_run_1/KGD_run_1.log
+tail -n 16 $OUTPUT_DATA_ROOT_DIR/tassel3-kgd/hapMap/KGD_run_1/KGD_run_1.log
 ```

-If the benchmark ran successfully, the output of the above command should match the following:
+If the benchmark ran successfully, the last 8 lines of above command should match the following:

 ```
 # SNPs:  67927